Computer Science vs Information Technology: A Degree Comparison

 If you’re someone who is confused between picking a computer science or IT course, these differentiators should help you decide which degree better aligns with your expectations and interests.

 If you want the qualifications and skill set to be eligible for global jobs in tech, you should consider acquiring a degree from a US accredited university.
 SNHU offers multiple online degrees tailored for Indian learners.
 You can even acquire an in-demand cyber security degree (bachelor’s and master’s) from the comfort of your home.
-In addition, SNHU offers multiple tech degrees in subjects like computer science, information technology, and computer information systems.
+In addition, SNHU offers multiple tech degrees in subjects like computer science and information technology.
 Get in touch with us to know more!

 Computer science degree specializations and careers